 Credit for Prior Learning (CPL) is a method of documenting and validating previous college-level learning.
 Credit may be awarded based on the evaluation of the learning attained in technical or professional training, non-credit classes or work experience.
-Students interested in receiving CPL credit should enroll in ORN 020, Introduction to Credit for Prior Learning to explore their credit options.
-A per-credit-hour fee will be charged for credit granted.

 Credit may also be earned for non-collegiate training in the military.
 Credit will be awarded after receiving appropriate forms (JST transcript, DD214, DD295) and will be based upon the recommendations set forth by the American Council on Education as indicated in the Guide to the Evaluation of Educational Experiences in the Armed Forces.